thingsplex/mill-ad/README.md

 ```

 The program will then send a http request to the mill api which returns a unique authorization code.
 The program will then send a new http request to the api to receive access_token, refresh_token, expireTime and refresh_expireTime.
 When access_token is received you can get information about all homes, rooms and devices, as well as setting temperature and/or switching devices on/off.
+The program saves all configs such as credentials, expiretimes and devices so that you only need to use `cmd.auth.set_tokens` once.

 ***